demichie/elicipy/README.md

 ### Webapp running locally with data saved locally

 1. Edit in the input file createWebformDict.py the fields datarepo (set to 'local').
+1. If you want to send a confirmation email after the answers are submitted, in the file createWebformDict.py set confirmation_mail = True and add the following lines (fill with your email data).

+ SENDER_ADDRESS = ''

+ SENDER_NAME = ''

+ SENDER_PASSWORD = ''

+ SMTP_SERVER_ADDRESS = ''

+ PORT =
 1. Edit the file "ElicitationCase.py" with the elicitation folder name.
 1. Start the webapp with: